-It’s all started amazing, your adventure is going to plan, you’re living the dream backpacking in an exotic foreign country.
+Picture this…It’s all started amazing, your adventure is going to plan, you’re living the dream traveling in an exotic foreign country.
 Full of confidence you’ve decided to venture away from the tourist area and into the local area.
-But, that’s where it hits you, you’re face to face with it for the first time.
-Panic strikes, you look around for help but there isn’t any…What the fuck do you do when you’re faced with traveling language problems for the first time and don’t know how to get past language barriers?
+But, that’s where it hits you.
+You were not warned about it – You’re face to face with it for the first time.
+Panic strikes, you look around for help but there isn’t any…What the fuck do you do when you’re faced with traveling language problems for the first time and don’t know how to get past communication barrier?

 On a personal note, I wish I learnt in school

 I have to be honest, having traveled all over the world for more than a decade, I’ve encountered language problems with other travelers I’ve met and with locals.
 The more I’ve met, the different cultures I’ve been immersed in- I wish i learnt more languages in school.

 I’m sure many of you can relate, those of us from English speaking Countries mainly the UK, America and Australia, we never bothered to learn another language.
 If you did, then props to you but I know I had that ‘English arrogance’ of “Why do I need to learn another language, I’m English, the whole world speaks English, I’ll never had language problems.”…Yeah, yeah I know!

 Don’t get me wrong, yes English is universally recognized, most of the world speak it or at least understand but there will be places and people that don’t.

 Even in countries where English is universally spoken, once you step out of major cities, out of tourist zones it can start to become difficult.
 You can be in a major city, walk a few blocks out into a local area, or come face to face with an older local and language problems can present itself.

 It makes me laugh when I come across people who say they’ve never had language problems when traveling.
 That to me just means they’ve never stepped out of the tourist zones.
 Sorry, not so sorry if that upsets you. –